vic-ma/howtodismantle.github.io/_posts/2025-09-16-Because-Nobody-Loves-MI05-How-to-handle-SAP-Inventory.md

 ---

 We've covered many different ways of [integrating SAP with Peakboard](/category/sap) on this blog.
-In this article, we'll look at SAP's [physical inventory component](https://help.sap.com/docs/SAP_S4HANA_ON-PREMISE/91b21005dded4984bcccf4a69ae1300c/1e61bd534f22b44ce10000000a174cb4.html), which lets warehouse staff do a physical inventory count, and then record those numbers into SAP.
+In this article, we'll look at SAP's [physical inventory component](https://help.sap.com/docs/SAP_S4HANA_ON-PREMISE/91b21005dded4984bcccf4a69ae1300c/1e61bd534f22b44ce10000000a174cb4.html)---which lets warehouse staff do a physical inventory count, and then record those numbers into SAP.

-In the past, workers had to carry around paper lists to record the inventory counts.
+In the past, workers had to carry around paper lists to do inventory counts.
 And once they finished their counts, they had to type the numbers into SAP manually.
-But today, we'll use Peakboard to build a modern, tablet-based app.
-This makes the whole workflow paperless and as easy as possible.
+But today, we'll use Peakboard to build a modern, tablet-based app for recording inventory counts into SAP.
+This makes the whole workflow paperless and much more streamlined.

-.

 ## The SAP side

 In SAP, we use the `MI01` transaction to create a new inventory list.
 Normally, the next step is for warehouse staff to do an inventory count, and then use the `MI05` transaction to enter the numbers into the inventory list.
-Our application replaces the `MI05` step and submits the inventory counts directly into SAP.
+But we'll build an applciation to replace the `MI05` step and submit the inventory counts directly into SAP.

 This screenshot shows how the inventory document appears in SAP:

 ![image](/assets/2025-09-16/010.png)